 In a cenote you follow a pre-laid line that shows you the route, you will always be led by a specially qualified cenote guide.

-Gas limits are much tighter than in open water and you will have to have a close attention to your SPG – you can’t just breathe your tank down to 800 psi and ascend!
+Gas limits are much tighter than in open water and you will have to pay close attention to your SPG – you can’t just breathe your tank down to 800 psi and ascend!

 In Cenotes you don’t need to worry as much about any drift or current.
 A few Cenotes might have a slight current you can feel at some points, but most are pretty still.